starting now, peaking in a few weeks and then tapering off a few after that, is pfifferlinge season.

 the down side of these mushrooms is that they are damn hard to clean, but for their delicate flavor and yummy texture, we can put up with a little dirt- it is good for your immune system right?

-just in vogue in europe, but are naturally, backed by hundreds of years of people simply needing a bit of food- exactly like farmer's markets back home. it is wonderful to be able to support our neighbors and local sellers by buying local foods and also eating foods in season, so that we are not adding to our carbon footprint with transportation costs.
+the tradition of weekend or even weekday markets are not just in vogue in europe, but are naturally, backed by hundreds of years of people simply needing a bit of food- exactly like farmer's markets back home. it is wonderful to be able to support our neighbors and local sellers by buying local foods and also eating foods in season, so that we are not adding to our carbon footprint with transportation costs.

 ...and the weekly esspresso mobil double latte macchiato doesn't hurt.